 An asynchronous coroutine which implements the C++20 coroutine API.

 Coroutines allow a series of asynchronous operations to be written as straight line code.
-Rather than manually writing a state machine, users can co_await any Pigweed asynchronous value (types with a Poll<T> Pend(Context&) method).
+Rather than manually writing a state machine, users can co_await any pw_async2 future or another coroutine.

-Pigweed's Coro<T> API supports checked, fallible, heap-free allocation.
-The first argument to any coroutine function must be a CoroContext (or a reference to one).
-This allows the coroutine to allocate space for asynchronously-held stack variables using the allocator member of the CoroContext.
+Pigweed's Coro<T> API supports checked, fallible allocations with pw::Allocator.
+The first argument to any coroutine function must be a CoroContext&.
+This allows the coroutine to allocate space for asynchronously-held stack variables using the CoroContext's allocator.

 Failure to allocate coroutine "stack" space will result in the Coro<T> returning Status::Invalid().